The moment I open the door, I know.

 There is one word for it: peace.

 At some point, my two second cousins leave quietly.
 I stay.
 Nurse Madleen comes in.
-Before she gives the higher dosed shot, I gently lay one hand on my Grandma’s cheek and look into her eyes, really looking at her, deeply.
+Before she gives the higher dose, I gently lay one hand on my Grandma’s cheek and look into her eyes, really looking at her, deeply.
 She looks back at me, directly, this one last time.
 ‘Goodbye, Granny.
-My love,’ I say and smile broadly with wet face and eyes.
+My love,’ I say, smiling broadly with a tear-streaked face and eyes.
 A few seconds later, she closes hers.

 Grandma and I are alone.
 I put my big hand on her small one and speak softly, as my tears drip faster and faster onto the linoleum.
-‘I don’t know if you can still hear me.
-But I thank you for your love, with my whole heart.
+‘I don’t know if you can still hear me, but I thank you for your love, with my whole heart.
 Thank you for raising me.
 I will never forget you.
 Because who forgets their mother?
-I know you said it would be hardest for me when you’d leave one day.
+I know you said it would be hardest for me when you left one day.
 But don’t worry about me, Granny.
 I will survive.
 I survived so many things.
 And you will always, always be with me.
-No matter, what I do or where I go.
+No matter what I do or where I go.
 And you don’t have to worry about Grandpa, either.
 He’s fine and I’ll take care of him.
 It’s all done, Granny.
 If you want, you can go now.
-You suffered enough.
+You’ve suffered enough.
 You don’t have to be afraid.
 It’s all right, it really is…’

 The last syllables melt into one big sob.

-My teeth hurt on the inside from crying and I can’t stop and I don’t know how I find my way to my sister’s place – she and my mother aren’t in Germany at the moment – but I make it, somehow.
-I fall onto the bed, take a sleeping pill, wake up at half past six and get ready to go back to the hospital.
+My teeth hurt on the inside from crying, and I can’t stop.
+I don’t know how I find my way to my sister’s place – she and my mother aren’t in Germany at the moment – but I make it, somehow.
+I fall onto the bed, take a sleeping pill, wake up at half past six, and get ready to go back to the hospital.

 ‘Yes.’